sap-tutorials/abap-core-development/tutorials/abap-env-ddls-extend/abap-env-ddls-extend.md

 In this example the data source `I_SalesOrder` is extended by `vbak` field `gwldt`.

-Remember (see "Step 4: Identify the Extension Case for a Data Source") that a data definition must not appear in the key user app for data source extensions for this to be the best approach.
-If it does appear there, follow "Step 5: Case 1: The Data Source is Key User Data Source Extensible (Tier 1)".
+Remember (see **Step 4: Identify the Extension Case for a Data Source**) that a data definition must not appear in the key user app for data source extensions for this to be the best approach.
+If it does appear there, follow **Step 5: Case 1 - The Data Source is Key User Data Source Extensible (Tier 1)**.

 Contract C0-released implies that the extensible data source associates a so-called extension data source, in case of SAP data sources with name `E_*`.